Genusbiz/docs/developers/how-to/merge-data-to-a-document/merge-data-to-a-microsoft-word-document.md

 </table>

-Note that if the text <span style="FONT-STYLE: italic">Books: is placed in the same paragraph as <span style="FONT-STYLE: italic"><<TableStart:Book>>, it is repeated once for each book, such as:
+Note that if the text _Books:_ is placed in the same paragraph as _TableStart:Book_, it is repeated once for each book, such as:

 <table style="WIDTH: 100%">